I recently read through a few of the popular French fairy tales compiled, written, and re-told by Charles Perrault.

 It is a cautionary tale for young women to be wary of predatory men.

 The Sleeping Beauty in the Woods

 “Cendrillon ou la petite pantoufle de verre” (“Cinderella or the little slipper made of glass”) can apparently trace its origins to early Chinese, French, and Italian folklore.
-It is the familiar and sentimental story of a gentleman who married a haughty woman, while a widower has a young daughter that she mistreats by forcing her to perform all the household chores.
+It is the familiar and sentimental story of a gentleman who marries a haughty woman, while a widower has a young daughter that she mistreats by forcing her to perform all the household chores.
 However, when the prince of the region throws a ball for all of the young women, Cinderella is decorated as a princess by her fairy godmother with the promise that she return home by midnight.
-She attends and captivates the prince, and then attends a second ball the next night before scrambling home just in time and leaving behind her glass slipper.
-The prince seeks her out and her two stepsisters try in vain to win over the prince when he arrives at their house, but the slipper only fits Cinderella.
+She attends and captivates the prince, and then attends a second ball the next night before scrambling home just in time but she leaves behind a glass slipper.
+The prince seeks her out.
+Cinderella’s two stepsisters try in vain to win over the prince when he arrives at their house, but the slipper only fits Cinderella.